After School Satan

-After School Satan is an after school program project of The Satanic Temple (TST), a non-theistic United States organization based in Salem, Massachusetts, and is sponsored by Reason Alliance LTD, a 501(c)(3) non-profit organization.
-It was created as an alternative to Christian-based after-school groups, specifically at schools that host the evangelical Good News Club.
+After School Satan is an after school program of The Satanic Temple (TST), a non-theistic United States organization based in Salem, Massachusetts, and is sponsored by Reason Alliance LTD, a 501(c)(3) non-profit organization.
+It was created as an alternative to Christian-based after-school groups, specifically at schools that host the Child Evangelism Fellowship's Good News Club.
 TST only starts a club when it is requested by a parent at a school where the Good News Club or similar organization is operating.

 "We're like vampires," said June Everett, After School Satan Club Campaign Director.
 "We only go where we're invited."
 The program neither teaches about Satanism nor attempts to convert club-goers; it instead teaches about rationalism and scientific discovery.
-It is against the beliefs of the Satanic Temple to teach religious practice in schools.
+It is against the beliefs of The Satanic Temple to teach religious practice in schools.
 The Satanic Temple rejects supernatural beliefs and views Satan as a literary symbol of rebellion against authority, not as a supernatural entity.